-Here, Siemens’ Teamcenter® Express software plays a key role.
+Here, Siemens’ Teamcenter® software, preconfigured for rapid deployment and fast return on investment, plays a key role.
 “The whole process must be safeguarded in a clear manner,” says Van Bakel.
 He explains, “Every stage must be documented and appointed – from the initial package of specifications up to the maintenance that’s carried out and the inspection reports.
 This is the basis of our business.
-To achieve that, we decided to invest in an in-house product lifecycle management (PLM) application: Teamcenter Express.”
+To achieve that, we decided to invest in an in-house product lifecycle management (PLM) application: Teamcenter.”

 Even though BKL already had Teamcenter capabilities installed, it was looking to extend and standardize its PLM environment.
 It wanted a new installation with additional functions, such as workflow support for its release process and Microsoft Office® integration capabilities to store all of its most important documents with ease.